 Having gone on countless road trips as a family we love finding new places to explore together.
 It’s so easy to do the same trip you’ve done in the past or to go the route you know best, so mixing it up can be a challenge.
-We were sent The Open Road: 50 Best Road Trips in the USA and asked to consider it as a tool for our next family trip.
-Easy!
+We do and write about road trips a lot, so here are some of our best planning tools and routes to help YOU hit the road.

 When we plan USA road trip routes, we usually think about the final destination and then add must-see sights along the way.
-As we sat down with the kids to figure out our next big vacation, we found some of the most scenic drives in the USA that we’d never even considered.
-The kids are loving this family process since they can browse an actual book.
-Why did we never consider that before?
+We sat down with our kids to figure out our next big road trip vacation and we came up with some of the most scenic drives in the USA that we’d never even considered.
+From a springtime New England road trip to exploring more of the East Coast of the USA on a longer road trip route, we’ve got some great ideas.

 What you'll find...